IBM/power-up/docs/Running-paie.rst

 Initialization of the Client Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-During the initialization phase, you will need to enter a resolvable hostname for each client node.
+During the initialization phase, you will need to enter a resolvable hostname for each client node in a cluster inventory file.
+If installing WMLA to the installer node, it also must be entered in the cluster inventory file.
 Optionally you may select from an ssh key in your .ssh/ directory.
 If one is not available, an ssh key pair will be automatically generated.
 You will also be prompted for a password for the client nodes.
-Initialization will also set up all client nodes
+Initialization will set up all client nodes for installation.
+Optionally during init clients you may run validation checks against all cluster nodes.
+Validation checks validate the following;

+-  hostnames are resolvable to FQDN for all nodes in the cluster
+-  Firewall ports are enabled (or firewall is disabled)
+-  Shared storage directories are properly mounted and appropriate permission bits set
+-  Time is synchronizes across the cluster nodes
+-  Storage and memory resources are adequate on all cluster nodes
+-  Appropriate OS is installed on all cluster nodes

 To initialize the client nodes and enable access to the POWER-Up software server::

     $ pup software --init-clients wmla*

+NOTES:

+-  During the initialization phase you will be required to create an inventory list of the nodes being installed.
+An editor window will be opened automatically to enable this.
+-  During the initialization phase you will be required to provide values for certain environment variables needed by Spectrum Conductor with Spark and Spectrum Deep Learning Impact.
+An editor window will be automatically opened to enable this.
+-  The CLUSTERADMIN variable will be automatically populated with the cluster node userid provided during the cluster inventory creation.
+-  The DLI_SHARED_FS environment variable should be the full absolute path to the shared file system mount point. (eg DLI_SHARED_FS: /mnt/my-mount-point).
+The shared file system and the client node mount points need to be configured prior to installing WML Accelerator.
+-  If left blank, the DLI_CONDA_HOME environment variable will be automatically populated.
+If entered, it should be the full absolute path of the install location for Anaconda. (ie DLI_CONDA_HOME: /opt/anaconda3)
-Note: Initialization of client nodes can be rerun if needed.
+-  Initialization of client nodes can be rerun if needed.

 Installation
 ~~~~~~~~~~~~